TuringLang/docs/markdown/9_VariationalInference.md

 Additionally, you can pass
 - an initial variational posterior `q`, for which we assume there exists a implementation of `update(::typeof(q), θ::AbstractVector)` returning an updated posterior `q` with parameters `θ`.
-- a function mapping $\theta \mapsto q_{\theta}$ (denoted above `getq`) together with initial parameters `θ`.
+- a function mapping $$\theta \mapsto q_{\theta}$$ (denoted above `getq`) together with initial parameters `θ`.
 This provides more flexibility in the types of variational families that we can use, and can sometimes be slightly more convenient for quick and rough work.

 By default, i.e. when calling `vi(m, advi)`, Turing use a *mean-field* approximation with a multivariate normal as the base-distribution.
 Mean-field refers to the fact that we assume all the latent variables to be *independent*.
 This the "standard" ADVI approach; see [Automatic Differentiation Variational Inference (2016)](https://arxiv.org/abs/1603.00788) for more.
 In Turing, one can obtain such a mean-field approximation by calling `Variational.meanfield(model)` for which there exists an internal implementation for `update`: